Miss Ferns and the hidden history of Indian Modernist art

 “My mother used to ride her bicycle from Mahim to Bandra to teach at St Joseph’s Convent,” recalls 82-year-old Sonadri Rao, the artist’s grandson who lives in retirement in Long Island.
 His mother Annalia was an accomplished musician who taught piano and singing, and didn’t marry until she was 31 (to a man who was slightly younger than her, and entirely smitten by her independence).

 Rao told me his grandparents fostered a highly liberal atmosphere at home, that “was open to anyone and everyone.
 They were extremely culture conscious, immersed in music and theatre.
-It was quite ahead of the times to encourage girls to be strictly financially independent, and find their own career paths, and think you are right that we can see the implications of that in my grandfather’s paintings.
+It was quite ahead of the times to encourage girls to be strictly financially independent, and find their own career paths.
+I think you are right that we can see the implications of that in my grandfather’s paintings.
 They really do reveal the personalities of their subjects.”

 Vivek Menezes is a photographer, writer and co-founder and co-curator of the Goa Arts + Literature Festival.